btc-script-explorer/scantool/docs/rest-api/v1/block.md

 In order to analyze spend types in blocks, a multi-step process is required in order to gather the data.
 This is because the spend types of legacy non-segwit inputs can not be known without looking at every previous output.
-In order to save time, and throttle the requests to your node, the previous outputs are obtained separately.
+In order to save time, and prevent too many requests being sent to your node all at once, the previous outputs are obtained separately.

 **Step 1**: Get the block.